intel/ai-innovation-bridge/genai-rockstar-drawing-2023/README.md

 ```
 After the Terraform module successfully creates the EC2 instance, **wait ~10 minutes** for the recipe to download/install FastChat and the LLM model before continuing.

-1. ## Accessing the Demo
+## Accessing the Demo

 You can access the demos using the following:

 - FastChat: `http://yourpublicip:7860`
-- Intel Optimized Stable Diffusion: `http://yourpublicip:5000`
-- Out of the box Stable Diffusion: `http://yourpublicip:5001`

-- Note: This module is created using the m7i.4xlarge instance size, you can change your instance type by modifying the **
-instance_type = "m7i.4xlarge"** in the main.tf under the **ec2-vm module** section of the code.
-If you just change to an 8xlarge and then run **terraform apply** the module will destroy the old instance and rebuild with a larger instance size.

-4. Type in the prompt to interact with fastchat.
+1. Type in the prompt to interact with fastchat.
 Enter your message or question in the chat prompt to see the Fastchat in action?
 Example:

     ```text
     Prompt: Write a song about Star Wars in the style of Frank Sinatra